Normal approximation of subgraph counts in the random-connection model: Asymptotic growth of subgraph count cumulants

 We consider the following regimes. \begin{itemize} \item Dilute regime: for some constant $K>0$ we have

 where

 \item Sparse regime: for some constants $K>0$ and $\alpha \geq 1$ we have

 \end{itemize} \end{definition} In case $c_\lambda = K$ for all $\lambda > 0$ we also say that we are in the full random graph regime, and in the sequel we take $K=1$ for simplicity.
-We note that in general we have $\zeta > 1$ except when $G$ is a tree, in which case $\zeta = 1$.

-\begin{prop}[Dilute regime] Let $G$ be a connected graph with $|V(G)| = r$ vertices, $r\geq 2$, satisfying Assumption~\ref{a61} for all $n\geq 1$ in the dilute regime \eqref{fjnldsf}.
+We note that in general we have $\zeta > 1$ except when $G$ is a tree, in which case $\zeta = 1$. \begin{prop}[Dilute regime] Let $G$ be a connected graph with $|V(G)| = r$ vertices, $r\geq 2$, satisfying Assumption~\ref{a61} for all $n\geq 1$ in the dilute regime \eqref{fjnldsf}.
 We have the cumulant bounds

 for some constants $K_1$, $K_2>0$ independent of $\lambda$ and $n\geq 1$. \end{prop} \begin{Proof} We identify the leading terms in the sum \eqref{cumulant-diagram1} over connected non-flat partitions, in which every summand involves a factor $c_\lambda^{|E(\rho_G)|} \lambda^{|V(\rho_G)|}$, since every vertex in $\rho_G$ contributes a factor $\lambda$, and that every edge contributes a factor $c_\lambda$.
-Therefore, it is sufficient to show that for any $\rho_G$ with $\rho \in \mathcal{C} (n,r)$ a connected non-flat partition of $[n]\times[r]$, we have
+Therefore, it is sufficient to show that for any $\rho_G$ with $\rho \in {\rm CNF} (n,r)$ a connected non-flat partition of $[n]\times[r]$, we have

 This claim follows from \eqref{fm} when $n=1$.
 Suppose that \eqref{negli} holds up to the rank $n\ge1$, and let $\rho \in \Pi_{\widehat{1}}( [n+1]\times [r])$ be a connected non-flat partition.
 By Lemma~\ref{restrict-partition}, there exists $i\in[n+1]$ such that the subgraph $\widebar{\rho}_G$ induced by $\rho_G$ on the vertex set